-Hospitals and care homes can legally restrict the freedom of people who can't make decisions for themselves in order to provide care and treatment - but only if they follow the Deprivation of Liberty Safeguards.
+Hospitals and care homes can legally restrict the freedom of people who can't make decisions for themselves to provide care and treatment.
+To do this, they must follow the Deprivation of Liberty Safeguards (DoLS).
 If you or someone you know is facing restrictions that you think are unfair, we may be able to help.

 Most of the time, hospitals and care homes can only provide treatment to adults if they consent to it.
-Some people with mental health conditions, brain injuries and other medical problems might not be able to provide this consent or make decisions about their care.
-In these cases, the caregiver can apply for authorisation to restrain the person, or prevent them from leaving their placement, in order to provide the care and treatment they need.
+Some people with mental health conditions, brain injuries, and other medical problems might not be able to give consent or make decisions about their care.
+In these cases, the caregiver can apply for authorisation to restrain the person, or prevent them from leaving their placement, to provide the care and treatment they need.

 Our Public Law & Human Rights team can help with: